Little Charmers: Merchandise

-All 14 toys based on the series were made in Canada, United States, and Europe.
+All 14 toys based on the series were made in North America (Canada/USA) and Europe.
 Spin Master made toys including dolls, figurines, plushies and RPGs.
 Additionally, bedding was made by Baby Boom Consumer Products, cake decorations by Bakery Crafts Halloween costumes by Rubie's Costume Company, and other products by Scholastic.

 Four games for the series, Charmers in Training, Hazel Eyes, Junior Brooms, and Sparkle Up! were made as well.